-Researchers in the early 1980s discovered that chlorophyll and related chemicals can inhibit the ability of certain DNA damaging chemicals to cause mutations in bacteria.
+Researchers in the early 1980s discovered that chlorophyll and related chemicals can inhibit the ability of certain DNA-damaging chemicals to cause mutations in bacteria.
 Chlorophyll is also effective in reducing toxins caused by pesticides and drug residue by purging them from the body.
 The liquid is helpful for bloating and helps to expel gas because it contains spearmint oil.

-Liquid chlorophyll is very helpful for reducing body odor and is currently being used by hunters all over the world.
+Liquid chlorophyll is very helpful for reducing body odor and is currently being by used hunters all over the world.
 Liquid chlorophyll is put into a capsule and hunters are instructed to ingest 100 mg. of liquid chlorophyll one time a day 3-5 days prior to hunting and once daily during the hunt.
 This regimen eliminates a hunter’s body odor so animals cannot detect him.

+Chlorophyll acts as a “photoreactive” substance; it generates free radicals or electrons when reacting with light in creating oxygen.
 Free radicals are very destructive to cells and the DNA.
 Nature impregnates chlorophyll with anti-free radical factors or antioxidants to prevent the plant from destruction by pollution, molds or disease.